yzhang18/RNA-SeqEZPZ-NF/README.md

    This step will copy a singularity image.
    Now, you have all the scripts and programs needed to run the entire RNA-Seq pipeline.

-## Downloading reference files
+## Downloading hg19 reference files
 In order to run the pipeline, you will need to download reference files.
-These are the steps to get human hg19 references to run this pipeline.
+These are the steps to get **human hg19** references to run this pipeline.
+Following these steps will enable you to select hg19 genome in the graphical interface.
 1. Go to ```RNA-SeqEZPZ``` directory and create a ```ref/hg19``` directory. **Note**: foldername MUST be ```ref/hg19```
    ```
    # go to RNA-SeqEZPZ directory.
 Only do this if you haven't done "cd RNA-SeqEZPZ" before